Configure Authorized Software Settings (Windows Computers)

 In an authorized software settings profile, you can configure settings to authorize software or a family of software that you want to allow to run before it is classified.
 For example, when you know the source of the program and the reason why it has been blocked, you can unblock the program.
 Examples of programs you might want to unblock include:

 By default, you cannot edit or delete the authorized software settings inherited from your Service Provider.
-The Service Provider can configure the list of authorized software to be editable.
-The settings profile shows a label, Editable Settings.
+When the Service Provider configures the list of authorized software to be editable, the settings profile shows an Editable Settings label.
 In this case, you can add authorized software but you cannot delete or edit the list of software defined by the Service Provider.

-If your Service Provider changes the status of the settings from editable to non-editable, the authorized software you added will no longer apply.
+If your Service Provider changes the status of the settings from editable to non-editable, the authorized software you added no longer applies.
 Only the software from the Service Provider applies.
-If the Service Provider changes the configuration again to be editable, then the authorized software you added are restored and applied.
+If the Service Provider changes the configuration again to be editable, then the authorized software you added is restored and applied.

 Configure Authorized Software Settings